 Your compute nodes have an amount of disk space available to store temporary data under the

 /tmp mount-point.
 The size of this area will depend on the type and size of instance you selected at the time your cluster was launched.
 This area is intended for temporary data created during compute jobs, and shouldn’t be used for long-term data storage.
-Compute nodes are configured to clear up temporary space automatically, removing orphan data left behind by jobs.
+Compute nodes are configured to automatically clear up temporary space automatically, removing orphan data left behind by jobs.
 In addition, an auto-scaling cluster may automatically terminate idle nodes, resulting in the loss of any files stored in local scratch space.

 Users must make sure that they copy data they want to keep back to the shared filesystem after compute jobs have been completed.

 Flight Compute cluster login and compute nodes all mount the shared filesystem, so it is not normally necessary to copy data directly between nodes in the cluster.
 Users simply need to place the data to be shared in their home-directory on the login node, and it will be available on all compute nodes in the same location.

 scp command to copy files from the compute nodes to the login node; for example: